-Published by the Center for REALTOR® Development, National Association of REALTORS®, 430 N. Michigan Avenue, Chicago, Illinois 60611-4087
+Published by the Center for REALTOR® Development, a wholly-owned subsidiary of the National Association of REALTORS®.
 All rights reserved.

-The Center for REALTOR® Development of the National Association of REALTORS® owns these materials or have been granted permission from the copyright owners to distribute and reproduce them.
+The National Association of REALTORS® owns these materials or have been granted permission from the copyright owners to distribute and reproduce them.
 Authorization is limited to view, store or print these materials for personal and non-commercial use only.
 No part of these materials may be reproduced, in any form or by any means, without permission in writing from the National Association of REALTORS®.

-DISCLAIMER NOTE: The National Association of REALTORS® faculty, agents, and employees are not engaged in rendering legal, accounting, financial, tax, or other professional services through these course materials.
-If legal advice or other expert assistance is required, students and individuals must seek competent professional advice.
+Important Note: The National Association of REALTORS®, and its wholly-owned subsidiary, the Center for REALTOR® Development, its faculty, agents, and employees are not engaged in rendering legal, accounting, financial, tax, or other professional services through these course materials.
+If legal advice or other expert assistance is required, the student should seek competent professional advice.

-Center for REALTOR® Development National Association of REALTORS® 430 North Michigan Avenue Chicago, Illinois 60611 www.nar.realtor/safety ntroductionntroduction .
-1 Course Goal Learning Objectives Course Structure Safety Self-Assessment 1 2 2 NAR's Safety Program 4 Module 1: Your Personal Safety .
-5 Your Spheres of Safety 6 7 9 13 14 16 18 19 21 22 26 27 Learn More: Webinars and Videos More Safety Tips Module 2: Your Office Safety Team 31 Safety: An Essential Business System Assessing Our Safety Best Practices Planning Our Safety Strategies Office Safety Checklist Every Day Is Safety Awareness Day Safety as Teamwork Office Policies REALTORS® Safety Network What to Do: Active Shooter Situation 32 34 34 36 36 37 39 Module 3: Safety with Buyers First Meetings Equal Professional Services Prospect Identification Form Background Checks?
+National Association of REALTORS® 430 North Michigan Avenue Chicago, Illinois 60611 ntroduction .
+1 Course Goal Learning Objectives Course Structure Safety Self-Assessment 1 2 2 NAR's Safety Program .
+4 Module 1: Your Personal Safety Your Spheres of Safety 6 7 9 13 14 16 18 19 21 22 26 27 More Safety Tips Module 2: Your Office Safety Team Safety: An Essential Business System Assessing Our Safety Best Practices Planning Our Safety Strategies Office Safety Checklist Every Day Is Safety Awareness Day Safety as Teamwork Office Policies REALTORS® Safety Network What to Do: Active Shooter Situation 31 32 34 36 36 37 39 Module 3: Safety with Buyers 45 First Meetings Equal Professional Services Prospect Identification Form Background Checks?
 Yes or No?
 Who Knows Your Location?
 Arriving at the Property 46 47 48 49